 “…a moving depiction of a family torn apart by political belief and then stitched back together, in a fashion, by loyalty and love.”

-And for five years, Ernesto tried to ignore his past.
-When that didn’t work, he decided to confront it, setting off on an emotional quest in search of both his true identity and the mother who had abandoned him.
-His troubled journey of self-discovery will be told tonight at 10 on KCET-TV in “The Double Life of Ernesto Gomez Gomez,” a striking self-portrait that not only explores the costs of profound political idealism in one family but that also touches on such issues as immigration, adoption, colonialism and love.”
+“… a happy boy growing up in Chihuahua, Mexico, but all that ended the day his parents took him aside and told him his whole life had been a lie … the film follows his emotional quest in search of both his true identity and the mother who had abandoned him…a troubled journey of self-discovery … a striking self-portrait that not only explores the costs of profound political idealism in one family but that also touches on such issues as immigration, adoption, colonialism and love.”

 from LA Times review, Kevin Baxter, “Teen’s Hesitant Search for His True Identity”